 The vast majority of organisations have a gender pay gap.
 In the case of West Lindsey District Council however, the gender pay gap is unusual, in terms of it being a negative figure indicating that men are paid less than women.
-West Lindsey District Council is confident that its gender pay gap does not stem from paying men and women differently for the same or equivalent work.
-Rather its gender pay gap is the result of the roles in which men and women work within the organisation and the salaries that these roles attract

-The median gender pay gap for the whole economy, according to the October 2018 Office for National Statistics "Annual Survey of Hours and Earnings" (ASHE) figures, is 17.9%.
+The median gender pay gap for the whole economy, according to the 2020 Office for National Statistics "Annual Survey of Hours and Earnings" (ASHE) figures, is 15.5%.

-If we focus on "local government administrative occupations" the gender pay gap was 16.4%.
+If we focus on "local government administrative occupations" the gender pay gap was 12.2%, where women earn less than men.

-At -31.14%, West Lindsey's median gender pay gap is, therefore, significantly lower than both that for the whole economy and that for our sector.
+At -16.05%, West Lindsey's median gender pay gap is, therefore, significantly lower than both that for the whole economy and that for our sector.

-Signed:
+Signed: Ian Knowles